-As opposed to other solutions where malware is able to hide itself, our patented technology acts as a lie detector that analyzes all the code in the malware by using complete code exploration.
-Other sandboxes handle evasion after the fact.
+Other solutions allow malware is able to hide itself using ever more creative evasive techniques.
+Our patented technology acts as a lie detector that analyzes all the code in the malware by using complete code exploration.
+Other malware detectors handle evasion after the fact.
 Our technology is independent of the underlying evasive mechanism and proactively defeats any known or unknown zero-day evasion techniques.

 Capture Anti-Analysis IOCs

 These include internal program structure, anti-debugger, anti-endpoint, anti-binary analyzer, and obfuscation.

 - Archives (.zip, .rar, 7z, .iso, .tar, .gz,.bz2)